storageos/storageos.github.io/_docs/operations/remove-nodes.md

 # Remove StorageOS nodes

-StorageOS nodes can be decommissioned and removed from the cluster using the StorageOS cli.
+StorageOS nodes can be decommissioned and removed from the cluster using the StorageOS CLI.

 > This functionality is only available when StorageOS is deployed with
-> `KV_BACKEND=etcd`, so the kv store is external to StorageOS.
+> `KV_BACKEND=etcd`, so the KV store is external to StorageOS.

 The deletion of a node has safeguards to make sure data is not lost unwillingly.
-Only nodes in state: `Offline` can be removed from the StorageOS cluster.
-Mind that any physical host or VM that doesn't have StorageOS container running will not only be able to use its storage backend to provision volumes but it wont be able to mount StorageOS volumes into the containers scheduled in that node.
+Only nodes in state `Offline` can be removed from the StorageOS cluster.
+Note that once removed from the cluster, nodes may not partake in StorageOS operations, and may not run container applications that require persistent storage.

 The recommended procedure is as follows.